 |Federal||Scholarships for Disadvantaged Students (SDS) are funded by the federal government and awarded by medical schools to students demonstrating significant financial need.
 Funds are generally very limited and eligibility for awards is based on school-established criteria.|

 |Institutional||Many schools award scholarships to students based on criteria such as merit or financial need.
-Be aware that a large percentage of schools require you to submit your parents' financial information on your application in order to be considered for need-based scholarships.|
+A large percentage of schools require you to submit parental financial information on your application in order to be considered for need-based scholarships.|

 Utilize free scholarship search engines that are available online to find other opportunities offered by private groups.
 Be wary of services that cost money or guarantee scholarship awards.
 Some credible and free search engines are: